 Medicinal Uses of Sesbania grandiflora

 Agathi or Agastya is used in Ayurveda for many ailments due to its aperient, diuretic, emetic, emmenagogue, febrifuge, laxative and tonic properties.
 It is used both internally and externally.
-Internally, it is given to treat cough, cold, catarrah, fever, weakness, indigestion, jaundice, excessive heat in body etc. Externally it is applied on bite of poisonous insects-animals, rheumatic joint, skin diseases etc.
+Internally, it is given to treat cough, cold, catarrah, fever, weakness, indigestion, jaundice, excessive heat in the body, etc. Externally it is applied on bite of poisonous insects-animals, rheumatic joint, skin diseases, etc.

 Here are few remedies that can be done at home using Augastya to cure various ailments.

 Antibiotic, anthelmintic, antitumor and contraceptive